damir-manapov/prompts/README.md

 * Use `docker compose` instead of `docker-compose`
 * Make commands in package.json with compose prefix (up, down, restart, reset)
 * On reset dont forget to delete volumes and orphans
+* Dont put version to compose file, its obsolete